farm-ng/amiga-dev-kit/website/docs/examples/camera_settings/README.md

 ### 6. Code overview

-In this example we use the `EventClient` with the `request_rreply` method to receive and set the camera settings.
+In this example we use the `EventClient` with the `request_reply` method to receive and set the camera settings.
 The `request_reply` method is a coroutine that returns a `Future` object.
 The `Future` object is used to retrieve the result of the request.

 To get the settings, the path to the camera service is `/camera_settings/<stream_name>` and the request message is `Empty`.
 The reply message is `oak_pb2.CameraSettings` and contains the current camera settings.